Why People are Getting Fillers At Younger Ages and 6 Reasons why you Shouldn’t Start Too young.

 The result can often be that a younger face may resemble an older woman trying to recapture her youth, rather than the youthful, refreshed appearance you were trying to capture!

 Having an expectation that facial fillers will transform your entire life

-Just as the increase in cosmetic procedures, such as facial fillers and anti-wrinkle injections, can often be linked to people wanting to showcase the best possible version of themselves and their lives on social media – this short-cut to feeling good often doesn’t help in the long-run.
+The increase in cosmetic procedures, such as facial fillers and anti-wrinkle injections, can often be linked to people wanting to showcase the best possible version of themselves and their lives on social media.
+This short-cut to feeling good doesn’t help in the long-run.